 - Shown Their Work: An interesting example.
 When Leavitt has a seizure that's induced by a flashing light, the pattern is actually extremely unlikely to cause a seizure.
 This wasn't an accident, but rather intentionally chosen to prevent triggering them in audiences.

 - Spreading Disaster Map Graphic: An early vector map of North America (think Atari's Battle Zone) calculates the projected spread of the fatal contagion.

-- Spy Speak: Dr. Charles Dutton uses Type 3 to enter Project Wildfire.
+- Dr. Charles Dutton uses Type 3 to enter Project Wildfire.